audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 --------- | ---- | -----------
 `id` | String | The ID of the media progress.
 If the media progress is for a book, this will just be the `libraryItemId`.
 If for a podcast episode, it will be a hyphenated combination of the `libraryItemId` and `episodeId`.
 `libraryItemId` | String | The ID of the library item the media progress is of.
 `episodeId` | String or null | The ID of the podcast episode the media progress is of.
-Will be `null` if the progress is for a book.
+It will be `null` if the progress is for a book.
 `duration` | Float | The total duration (in seconds) of the media.
-Will be `0` if the media was marked as finished without the user listening to it.
+It will be `0` if the media is marked as finished without the user listening to it.
 `progress` | Float | The percentage completion progress of the media.
-Will be `1` if the media is finished.
+It will be `1` if the media is finished.
 `currentTime` | Float | The current time (in seconds) of the user's progress.
 If the media has been marked as finished, this will be the time the user was at beforehand.
 `isFinished` | Boolean | Whether the media is finished.
 `hideFromContinueListening` | Boolean | Whether the media will be hidden from the "Continue Listening" shelf.
 `lastUpdate` | Integer | The time (in ms since POSIX epoch) when the media progress was last updated.
 `startedAt` | Integer | The time (in ms since POSIX epoch) when the media progress was created.
 `finishedAt` | Integer or null | The time (in ms since POSIX epoch) when the media was finished.
-Will be `null` if the media has is not finished.
+It will be `null` if the media is not finished.

 ### Media Progress with Media